ntalekt/research/Kubernetes/CKA/questions.md

 -   Do we modify the default resource requests per pod?
 (0.5cpu/256Mb)

 -   Do we use the default scheduler or write our own?

+-   how do we monitor the Kubernetes clusters/pods?